ziyuan84/website_traffic_analysis/website_traffic_analysis.md

 ## 5      Asia 20220428    42              00:01:29
 ## 6      Asia 20210420    41              00:01:36
 ```
 The dataset only included organic search traffic.
 A *session* is defined to be a period of time during which a user interacts with the website; it is initiated when a user that is currently not in any active session views a page,and it ends after 30 minutes of user inactivity, when the user enters the last page without an engagement hit, or at the moment of the last engagement hit on the last page.
-The *average session duration* for a given date and continent is calculated by dividing the total duration of all sessions on that date of users from the given continent by the corresponding number of sessions [@Google_analytics_avg_session_duration].
+The *average session duration* for a given date and continent is calculated by dividing the total duration of all sessions on that date of users from the given continent by the corresponding number of sessions <span class="citation">(<span>“Session Duration, Avg - Analytics Help”</span>
+2023)</span>.
 The average session durations in the dataset were converted into seconds, and only rows with a well-defined continent (one of the 5 continents - Africa, Americas, Asia, Europe or Oceania) and an average session duration of at least two seconds were kept.
 Each continent was converted into a number which denoted its position in the lexicographical ordering of all 5 continents (so Africa was mapped to 1, Americas to 2, Asia to 3, Europe to 4 and Oceania to 5).
 The cleaned dataset had 1128 rows and 2 columns, one for the continent and the other for the average session duration (in seconds).
-As a side note, we remark that the dwell times considered by [@Liu10] are calculated for single webpages and not for whole sessions.
+As a side note, we remark that the dwell times considered by <span class="citation">(Liu, White,
+and Dumais 2010)</span> are calculated for single webpages and not for whole sessions.

 ```